 The Professional Standards Process and REALTOR® Code of Ethics

-Local Boards and Associations of REALTORS® are responsible for the enforcement of the REALTOR® Code of Ethics – © 2018 NATIONAL ASSOCIATION OF REALTORS®, All Rights Reserved.
+As of January 1, 2023, the Massachusetts Association of REALTORS® is responsible for the enforcement of the REALTOR® Code of Ethics – © 2023 NATIONAL ASSOCIATION OF REALTORS®, All Rights Reserved.
 This Code establishes obligations that may be higher than those mandated by law and only REALTORS® are subject to the higher standards of the Code of Ethics of the National Association of REALTORS®.

 Many times difficulties between real estate professionals (whether REALTORS® or not) are the result of a misunderstanding, miscommunication or lack of adequate information/communication.
 If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.
 If you have taken these steps and still feel you have a grievance, you may want to consider filing an ethics complaint.